FREQUENTLY ASKED QUESTIONS

 The Summit will help demonstrate how much progress has been made on climate action since 2015 and how more is needed.
 It will mobilize bold new commitments by non-state actors that will contribute to meeting the Paris Agreement.
 It will also demonstrate to national governments in the run-up to COP24 that stronger commitments are necessary, desirable and achievable.
-Summit participants are expected to make substantial climate commitments to support climate action in five key areas: Healthy Energy Systems, Inclusive Economic Growth, Sustainable Communities, Land Stewardship and Transformative Climate Investments.
+Summit participants are expected to make substantial climate commitments to support climate action in five key areas: Healthy Energy Systems, Inclusive Economic Growth, Sustainable Communities, Land and Ocean Stewardship and Transformative Climate Investments.

 Who is organizing the Global Climate Action Summit?